Sam Billard

 Acted for an Ontario hospital in negotiating and documenting a $190 million loan to fund its local share of a PPP financing which funded the design and building of a state of the art hospital.

-Led restructuring of project financing in excess of $100 million for a major Caribbean resort for a syndicate of lenders.
+Led restructuring of project financing in excess of $100 million for a major Caribbean resort for a syndicate of lenders as well as acting on the ultimate realization of the security.

-Led restructuring for several properties in Jamaica, Aruba and Trinidad and Tobago.
+Led restructuring for several properties in Jamaica, Aruba, St. Maarten and Trinidad & Tobago.

-Led $130 million syndicated acquisition financing for successful Canadian entrepreneur facilitating expansion into Europe, the United States and China.
+Led $130 million syndicated acquisition financing for a successful Canadian entrepreneur facilitating expansion into Europe, the United States and China and the ultimate repayment of that financing.

-Led bank financing of Ottawa Senators Hockey Club for a syndicate of domestic and international lenders.
+Led bank financing and ultimate repayment of Ottawa Senators Hockey Club for a syndicate of domestic and international lenders.

 Advised lenders and borrowers on a number of aircraft finance transactions.